Working as a Team

 Topic Overview

-The Open Awards Level 1 Award in Employability (QCF) is designed to equip students with the foundational skills needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and self-management, which are essential for any job role.
-By completing this award, students will develop a better understanding of employer expectations and how to present themselves professionally.
+The Open Awards Level 1 Award in Employability and Professional Development (RQF) is designed to equip you with the essential skills and knowledge needed to succeed in the workplace.
+This qualification covers key areas such as understanding your own strengths and weaknesses, effective communication, teamwork, and problem-solving.
+It also introduces you to the principles of professional conduct, including time management, dress code, and workplace etiquette.
+By completing this award, you will build a solid foundation for further study or entry-level employment.

 Key Concepts